deep-learning-security/deep-learning-security.github.io/forum.md

 Submission guidelines and deadlines: All talk proposal submissions are expected to be in ACM style double-column, 4-page, 10-point format to merit consideration by the organizers.
-Proposal submissions are due on November 5th, 2017 11:59 pm PST.
+Submissions are due on November 5th, 2017 11:59 pm PST.
 [Submission website is open.](https://easychair.org/conferences/?conf=dlsrf17) The final acceptance notification for the main talks will be within one week of the submission deadline.
-Proposals will be judged on novelty, practical relevance and technical depth.
+Submissions will be judged on novelty, practical relevance and technical depth.
-For any questions about submitting a paper, please contact <dlsrf17@easychair.org>
+For any questions about submitting a short paper, please contact <dlsrf17@easychair.org>

 For more information and future announcements about the